tncma/watermeter/README.md

 WaterMeter
 ==========

 WaterMeter helps water department to visualize,  measure, and improve the water management.
 By visualization, you can plan for extending water pipeline and maintenance.
-With WaterMeter, you can measure the water unit resource reading from various units without manual errors.
+With WaterMeter, you can measure the water unit reading from various units without manual errors.
 Moreover you can statistically view all available reading in a easy understandable format.

+## Objectives

+1. Visualise water supply resource such tanks, valves and taps in Google maps
+2. Measure the readings for water resource units.
+3. Improve the process by statistically analyzing the past data and plan for future development.

-Team: `Surabi`
+`Team`: `Surabi`

 ## Collaborator:

-Fizer Khan
+* Fizer Khan
-Karthic Pv
+* Karthic Pv
-Gopal
+* Gopal
-PaulRaj
+* PaulRaj